Someone's Always Watching You

 Highlights

-- Experience the spiritual essence of Bundjalung culture through Albert Digby Moran's captivating corten steel artwork.
+- Reflect on the wisdom of Bundjalung culture as you engage with Albert Digby Moran's powerful public artwork.

 Prominently displayed on the River Street façade of the Woolworths Building, Someone’s Always Watching You is a deeply spiritual corten steel public artwork by respected Bundjalung artist Albert Digby Moran.